Diet or Exercise More Important

 Unlocking Longevity: Is Diet or Exercise More Important for a Healthier, Happier Life?

 Longevity has always been a topic of interest, with people constantly seeking the secret to a longer, healthier life.
-With a myriad of factors contributing to our overall health, it’s no surprise that the roles of diet and exercise are often at the forefront of discussion.
-So, is diet or exercise more important for a healthier, happier life?
-In this article, we will take a deep dive into this question, examining the impacts of diet and exercise on longevity and overall well-being.
+Many factors affect our health.
+It is no surprise that diet and exercise are often the main topics of discussion.

 Debunking the BMI myth